medic/cht-docs/content/en/apps/features/targets/_index.md

 {{< figure src="targets-desktop.png" link="targets-desktop.png" class="left col-9 col-lg-9" >}}

-{{% alert title="Note" %}} Targets or goals can be configured for any user that has online or offline capabilities.
+{{% alert title="Note" %}} Targets or goals can be configured for any user that has offline capabilities.
 A user must have access to the report in order to generate the widget with its data. {{% /alert %}}

 ## Types of Widgets